FREE TESTS

 • While

-Simple A simple sentence with one subject and verb.
+Simple A simple sentence with a subject and a verb.
 I went to the store.

 Avoiding Run-on Sentences and Comma Splices

-A run-on sentence is more than just a really long sentence.
-They typically forget essential punctuation and coordinating conjunctions.
+Run-on sentences are more than just really long sentences; they typically forget essential punctuation and coordinating conjunctions.
 These omissions can make the sentence very difficult to understand.

 Here’s an example.
 You may need to read it twice to understand the meaning.